Why Be Engaged When You Can Be An Ex?

 “bbg you’re too good for what he did to you!” another gushed. “luv you hun”

 Every couple of days, David will drop a carefully curated photo, and people will go wild.
-Here she is looking amazing eating a snack:
+Here she is looking amazing on a bike:

 Here she is looking amazing on the beach: